 What are best practices for implementing data loss prevention tools?

-Maximize the effectiveness of your DLP strategy by following these best practices:
+To get the most out of your DLP products, follow these best practices:

 By following these best practices, you can optimize your DLP strategy while defending your data against leaks and breaches.